UiL-OTS-labs/PYTHON-pl4curvefitter-carolien-van-den-hazelkamp/README.md

  `((A-D)/(1.0+((x/C)**B))) + D`

+*A is the minimum asymptote, B is the steepness, C is the inflection point and D is the maximum asymptote.*

+In this implementation A is pushed towards zero and B is pushed to be postive (i.e. residual is set to 1e8).

 # Dependencies
 The script relies on python and several libraries.
 Likely libraries and the depencies you'll need to install are matplotlib, numpy and scipy.
 The best suggestion is to download a total package.
 I suggest Canopy (Express free)
  `https://store.enthought.com/`.